Vijaydurg Fort

-Vijaydurg (sometimes written as Viziadurg), the oldest fort on the Sindhudurg coast, was constructed during the regime of Raja Bhoja II of the Shilahar dynasty (construction period 1193-1205) and restructured by Chhatrapati Shivaji Maharaj.
+Vijaydurg (sometimes written as Viziadurg), the oldest fort on the Sindhudurg coast, was constructed during the regime of Raja Bhoja II of the Shilahar dynasty (construction period 1193-1205) and restructured by Shivaji.

 Earlier, the fort encompassed an area of 5 acre and was surrounded by sea on all four sides.
 Over the years the eastern trench was reclaimed and a road constructed thereon.
 Presently the area of fort is about 17 acre and is surrounded by the Arabian Sea on three sides.
 Shivaji extended the area of the fort by constructing three walls on the eastern side, each 36 metres high.
 He also constructed 20 bastions.

 Vijaydurg Fort was called the "Eastern Gibraltar", as it was virtually impregnable.
 Its locational advantages include the 40 km long Waghotan/Kharepatan creek.
 Large vessels cannot enter the shallow water of this creek.
 Also, Maratha warships could be anchored in this creek and yet remain invisible from the sea.
 It is a protected monument.

 Etymology

 The name Vijaydurg comes from two words, "Vijay" meaning victory and "Durg" meaning fort.
 The fort was earlier known as "Gheria", as it is situated close to the village of "Girye".
-Shivaji captured this fort from Adil Shah of Bijapur in 1653 and renamed it as "Vijay Durg" as the then Hindu solar year's name was "Vijay" (Victory).
+Chatrapati Shivaji Maharaj captured this fort from Adil Shah of Bijapur in 1653 and renamed it as "Vijay Durg" as the then Hindu solar year's name was "Vijay" (Victory).